Prof. Dr. Timo Baumann, Diplom-Informatiker

 I do speech science and technology consulting.
 Feel free to contact me at firstname.lastname@example.org .

-Acting professor for machine learning at the Department of Informatics at Universität Hamburg, Systems Scientist at the Language Technologies Institute, Carnegie Mellon University; researcher and instructor in speech processing at Universität Hamburg; research assistant at Bielefeld and Potsdam Universities before that.
+Acting professor for machine learning at the Department of Informatics at Universität Hamburg, Systems Scientist at the Language Technologies Institute, Carnegie Mellon University; researcher and instructor in speech processing at Universität Hamburg (LT and NatS); research assistant at Bielefeld and Potsdam Universities before that.
 Various short-term appointments and free-lancing work with industry partners.